 Help and documentation.
 Having a good knowledge base is just the beginning.
 I also prioritized platforms that have good "getting started" articles, interactive guides, videos, and any other resources to speed up your learning and help you solve problems as you build.

 Flexibility.
 Personal project?
 Enterprise app?
 No matter what you're looking to build, these platforms are flexible enough to let you build the features you want.
+For this reason, you won't find platforms on this list that specialize in internal tools or other niche no-code use cases.

 Community.
 Documentation only gets you so far, and that's when having an active forum with more experienced builders is useful.
 These apps have active forums and independent content creators online, so you can kick back in front of YouTube and learn while sipping your coffee.